 If degenerative spondylosis isn’t causing my pain, what is?

-Your physician will try to pinpoint the exact location and cause of your back or neck pain by following a series of diagnostic procedures, including:
+Your physician will try to pinpoint the exact location and cause of your neck or back pain by following a series of diagnostic procedures, including:

 - Medical history – This includes personal medical history and family history.
-Tell your physician what medications you’re taking, if you’ve had any serious illnesses or surgical procedures in the past, or if you’ve recently experienced any injuries, however minor.
+Tell your physician what medications you’re taking, if you’ve had any serious illnesses or surgical procedures in the past or if you’ve recently experienced any injuries, even minor ones.

-- Physical exam – The doctor will palpate your spine and look for areas that are swollen, warm, or sensitive to the touch.
+- Physical exam – The physician will palpate your spine and look for areas that are swollen, warm or sensitive to the touch.
 There will also be a visual exam where your physician will check for abnormal spine curvature or problems with flexibility and range of motion.

-- Medical imaging – Once a diagnosis has been narrowed down to a section of the spine (cervical, thoracic, or lumbar), an MRI or CT scan can help the doctor see exactly which vertebrae, discs, or joints are affected.
+- Medical imaging – Once a diagnosis has been narrowed down to a section of the spine (cervical, thoracic or lumbar), an MRI or CT scan can help the physician see exactly which vertebrae, discs or joints are affected.

-Most patients find that weeks or months of gentle exercise, yoga, and over-the-counter analgesics can sufficiently manage their symptoms.
-For the minority of patients whose degenerative spine condition worsens over time, there is Laser Spine Institute, the Leader in Endoscopic Spine Surgery™.
-Contact us today to find out more about our minimally invasive, outpatient procedures that offer fewer risks and faster recuperation times than open spine surgeries.
+Most patients find that weeks or months of gentle exercise, yoga and over-the-counter analgesics can sufficiently manage their symptoms.
+For the minority of patients whose degenerative spine condition worsens over time, there is Laser Spine Institute.
+Contact us today to find out more about our minimally invasive, outpatient procedures that offer fewer risks and faster recuperation times compared to traditional open spine surgeries.